Wojstan/GitWorkshop/README.md

 Here is another line with new gramar mistakes.

-New lines with additional gramar mistakes.
+New lines with additional grammar mistakes.